 The following conditions must be satisfied in order to be able to recycle:

 Facilities & Stations: Time = ((Entity Material Requirement * 20) * Modifier) * 0.40

-Others: Time = ((Entity Material Requirement * 20) * Modifier) * 0.60
+Ships: Time = ((Entity Material Requirement * 20) * Modifier) * 0.60

-The recycling cost is equal to half of the construction cost.
+The recycling cost is equal to 50% of the construction cost.
 The cost of recycling is deducted from the credits of the owner of the wrecker.
 For cities, the recycling cost is equal to 10% of the city creation cost.

-There are two seperate equations used to calculate the amount of materials returned based on whether the entity is or is not a wreck.
+There are two separate equations used to calculate the amount of materials returned based on whether the entity is or is not a wreck.
 The materials returned are owned by the owner of the wrecker.

 Materials Returned = Materials Required * (Modifier / 100)

-The modifier is used to calculate both the time and the return from recycling.
+A modifier is used to calculate both the time and the return from recycling.

 Return Modifier = 50 + Repair Skill

 Return Modifier = 20 + Repair Skill

 Therefore, the player must decide between speed and return when recycling large numbers of facilities.

-The pilot of the entity doing the recycling receives a flat rate of 20 XP for each recycling operation based on the entity type.
+The pilot of the entity doing the recycling receives a flat rate of XP for each recycling operation based on the entity type.

 Moving wrecks is simple: they can easily be docked and undocked like any other ship or vehicle.
 For those that don't have a hangar or docking bay, then a tractor beam and sufficient capacity is enough to dock a wreck inside your transport ship.

 Recycling operations can be aborted at any time.
 At the time of abortion, a random amount of damage will be applied to the entity being recycled - unless it is an item - and the credits that were paid when recycling was started will be refunded.
 If recycling is restarted on that damaged entity, the cost and ETA to completion will be what the default cost and recycling time is for that entity time.
 Time that was spent on recycling it before the abortion will be lost.
 Aborting recycling makes an entity become a wreck regardless of stats.

-When recyling a wreck, converting an entity into a wreck, or cutting a wreck into smaller pieces, the ship or vehicle performing the action cannot move.
+When recycling a wreck, converting an entity into a wreck, or cutting a wreck into smaller pieces, the ship or vehicle performing the action cannot move.
 However, the pilot is free to leave the recycling ship or vehicle.